StanBarmentloo/NII_nebular_phase/job_automator/README.md

 At the location of this README (level 1), the following files + folders exist:

 - runscript_S.py : This is the only file that needs to be run to complete a full job cycle.
-There are only four parameters that could ever require changing:
+There are only five parameters that could ever require changing:

                    - masses : In this list, fill in the masses of the models that you want to run
                    - mixings : In this list, fill in the mixings that you want to run.
 Now, for each mass, all mixings will be run.
 The amount of runs started is thus len(masses) * len(mixings).